Edictum

 • Need for better agent instructions to prevent excessive tool use

-In observe mode, track CALL_WOULD_DENY events to validate new contracts before enforcement.
-A high observed-denial rate on a new contract may mean it needs tuning before going to enforce mode.
+In observe mode, track CALL_WOULD_DENY events to validate new rulesets before enforcement.
+A high observed-block rate on a new rule may mean it needs tuning before going to enforce mode.

 Dashboard and Demo